AndyMills-CloudBeard/beardctl/README.md

 ## 🏗️ Deploying the Beard Web App

-Run the following from the root directory:
+Run the following from the root directory of the repo (You may need to exit the ssh ec2 session or open a new terminal):

 ```sh
 beardctl deploy terraform/